Questions and answers

 A portrait photo means that a person is fit in the frame / photo from the top of the head down to shoulders or chest.

-By "good" it's understood something other than a photo like those taken inside (especially in a bathroom) or self-taken from arm's length.
+By "good" it's understood something other than a photo like those taken inside (especially in a bathroom mirror) or self-taken from arm's length.

 A good portrait photo is a photo where the face and the eyes are clearly visible, that is, they are not covered by sunglasses.